MicrosoftDocs/Viva/Viva/goals/multiple-alignment.md

 ## Multiple Alignment and Private Objectives

-Viva Goals now allows enabling both the Multiple Alignment and [Private Objectives](https://help.ally.io/en/articles/3152440-private-objectiveshttps://help.ally.io/en/articles/3152440-private-objectives) features at the same time, with the following restrictions:
+Viva Goals now allows enabling both the Multiple Alignment and [Private Objectives & Key Results](private-objectives-key-results.md) features at the same time, with the following restrictions:

 - A Multiple Alignment Public OKR can be made Private, but all of the alignment will first be automatically removed beforehand